tiagomqsantos/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.

-I used the info on https://asecure.cloud/a/detect-aws-health-events/ as reference.
+I used the info on [Detect and Notify on AWS Personal Health Dashboard Events](https://asecure.cloud/a/detect-aws-health-events/) as reference.

 First I will create an SNS Topic (This is similar to the one that I did above for billing alert):